21isenough/LightningATM/docs/guide/autostart.md

 $ sudo systemctl start LightningATM.service
 ```

+- `Note:` When the autostart service is once installed and activated, you only need to "start" the ATM if you previously stopped the ATM.
-- Note: From now on the ATM will start automatically after booting.
-If you want to observe the app.py in tmux, you should `stop` the "LightningATM.service" manually, bevor you start the app.py in the tmux.
-Don't forget to `start` the service again afterwards.
+- `Note:` If you want to observe the app.py in tmux, you musst `stop` the "LightningATM.service" manually, bevor you start the app.py in the tmux.
+Then restart the ATM with the "start" command or simply restart the entire ATM afterwards by unplugging the power and plugging it back in.

 ---